xmacex/piano/README.md

 The constructor accepts one parameter, which is an URL to a JSON structure, which for each dynamic defines a filename for the concatenated samples, and a dict of notes and begin and endtimes for the sprites.

 Then play the piano by giving a dynamic and a note.
-Note that these must match exactly the
+Note that these must match exactly the playtime structure.

 ```javascript
 p.playNote('mf', 'D4');